codearryaas/swift-rank/.docs/user-guide/dynamic-variables.md

 # Using Dynamic Variables

-Dynamic variables are one of the most powerful features in Schema Engine.
+Dynamic variables are one of the most powerful features in Swift Rank.
 They allow you to create a single template that automatically populates with different content for each page.

 ## What Are Dynamic Variables?